Rickz75/volume/README.md

 <br />
 <div align="center">
     <h1>Volume</h1>
-    <p>A simple CLI used to control the master volume on linux systems.</p>
+    <p>A simple CLI used to control the master volume on linux and macos systems.</p>
 </div>

 ## About